romainx/back2code/content/post/2018/sparklyr-dplyr.md

 ---
-title: 'Dplyr and Sparklyr usage'
+title: 'Dplyr & Sparklyr usage'
 date: '2018-12-01'
 tags: [data]
 ---

-In this example, I want to illustrate the possibility to perform **with the same syntax** local computing as well as **distributed computing thanks to the [Sparklyr](https://spark.rstudio.com/) package**.
+In this example, I want to show the possibility to perform **with the same syntax** local computing as well as **distributed computing thanks to the [Sparklyr](https://spark.rstudio.com/) package**.

 To do that I will use the [nycflights13](https://github.com/hadley/nycflights13) dataset (one of the dataset used in the Sparklyr demo) in order to check *if the number of flights by day evolves according to the period of the year (the month)*.

 Spoiler: It varies but not so much.

-# Using Tidyverse tools
+# Using tidyverse tools

 To perform computing on your laptop in R, the best way to go is to use the [tidyverse](https://www.tidyverse.org/) packages.